by Candi Helseth

-While the United States has made major progress against tobacco use, one in five Americans still smokes, and about 4,000 kids try their first cigarette each day, according to the Campaign for Tobacco Free Kids.
+While the United States has made major progress against tobacco use, one in five Americans still smokes, and about 4,000 kids try their first cigarette each day, according to the Campaign for Tobacco Free Kids (no longer available online).
 The Campaign also states that tobacco use is the leading cause of preventable death in the United States, killing more people annually than AIDS, alcohol, car accidents, illegal drugs, murders and suicides combined.

 IDPH spends about $10.4 million each year on tobacco prevention; in comparison, the tobacco industry spends about $176 million a year marketing its products in Iowa.
 Still, IDPH has made strides in its campaign.
 The 2008 Iowa Smoke Free Air Act prohibits indoor smoking statewide in public buildings (with the exception of casinos).
 Several other Iowa communities have also adopted tobacco free policies for public parks.
 However, the battle is far from won.
 Ringgold County, for example, still has five public parks that aren’t tobacco free because leaders overseeing those parks rejected the coalition’s efforts, fearful of lost revenue.

 According to IDPH Community Health Consultant Jerilyn Oshel, every year 4,400 adults die in Iowa from smoking and 480 adult nonsmokers die from exposure to secondhand smoke.
 Health care expenditures from tobacco use amount to $1 billion and from secondhand smoke exposure, $49.2 million.